basarat/video-angular-typescript/README.md

 video-angular-typescript
 ========================

-Accompanying repository for showing how a smooth workflow experience with AngularJS + TypeScript + grunt-ts
+Accompanying repository for a video tutorial showing a smooth workflow experience with AngularJS and TypeScript using [grunt-ts](https://npmjs.org/package/grunt-ts)